 How do doctors identify the problem?

-Our Physical Therapists will also work with you to help you improve your form in ways that reduce strain on your elbow during sports.
+Our Physical Therapists will also work with you to help improve your form in ways that reduce strain on your elbow during sports.
 Pitchers and racket-sport players might benefit from keeping the elbow aligned correctly, instead of angled outward, during the acceleration phase of the pitch or swing.

-If your case is severe, you may need to wear a sling or a long-arm splint for several weeks before starting elbow motion exercises.
+If your case is severe, you may also need to wear a sling or a long-arm splint for several weeks before starting elbow motion exercises.
 As symptoms ease and elbow movement improves, we will begin a guided program of strengthening and sport training.